Scams » Scam And Its Types » Bank Refund Scams

 6. Disappearance: After obtaining the desired information or stealing funds, the scammer often disappears, making it difficult for the victim to track them down.

-To protect against bank refund scams, individuals should be cautious when receiving unsolicited communications regarding refunds.
-Never provide personal or financial information to unknown or unverified sources.
-Instead, independently verify the legitimacy of the request by contacting the bank or relevant organization using official contact information obtained from their official website or other trusted sources.
+To protect against bank refund scams, individuals should exercise caution when receiving unsolicited communications about refunds.
+Personal or financial information should never be shared with unknown or unverified sources.
+Instead, the legitimacy of any such request should be independently verified by contacting the bank or relevant organization directly, using official contact details obtained from their website or other trusted sources.

 Bank refund scam03